nukomeet/flutter-nfc/README.md

 Flutter plugin for reading NFC tags.
 Supports Android 6.0 and above.

+## Notice

+This is a work in progress.
+It might be unstable.
+DO NOT USE IN PRODUCTION.

 ## Usage

 To use this plugin, add `nfc` as a dependency in your pubspec.yaml file.